freeglobetrekker/fud.zone/index.md

-## Welcome to GitHub Pages
+## Welcome to FUD.ZONE

-You can use the [editor on GitHub](https://github.com/freeglobetrekker/fud.zone/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You are probably here seeking knowledge of FUD.
+Fortunately for you, we only speak of FUD & derivatives of FUD.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to coming to visit the FUD.ZONE, be forewarned.
+You may not like what you see.

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+If you're here, you're going to make it.
+We almost guarantee it, but cannot due to legal issues.
+Not financial advice.

 ```markdown
 Syntax highlighted code block